 Consider this your go-to resource for all things Mardi Gras in Nashville!
-This year, Mardi Gras, or “Fat Tuesday,” falls on Tuesday, February 9, 2016.
-Due to its early date this year, there are fewer happenings, but that won’t keep Nashvillians from partying.
-We’ve summed up the hottest events along with some restaurants to get you in the spirit.
+This year, Mardi Gras, or “Fat Tuesday,” falls on Tuesday, February 28, 2017.
+We’ve summed up the hottest things to do plus some restaurants to get you in the spirit.
+Many celebrations will be announced last-minute, so check back here for additional Mardi Gras event options.

 - Fat Tuesday Events